 A person ‘could’ come to Islam (firm belief in Allah and His Messenger) from just about anything.

 The second and a more subtle inherent fallacy that lies in comments like this is the assumption that we convert people to Islam and since it is something in our hands, just about any means will justify the end (of conversion), which in itself is an uncertainty.
 Our job is to inform only, and uncompromisingly so, stating the truth of Islam as it stands.
 Allah alone is The One who changes hearts. abu talib witnessed the Prophet ﷺ in person, yet he did not accept Islam.

 There is NO SUCH THING as d’awah by calling to kufr!

 We thank Allah for the blessing of Islam and the blessing of ‘aql.

 * A zindiiq is a person who only thinks he is a Muslim and claims to be a Muslim, but in reality holds beliefs of pure kufr and is a kafir.
-In fiqh, he enjoys the same status as a munaafiq in religion (a hypocrite who knowingly is a kafir, but pretends to be a Muslim on the outside only to deceive Muslims and hurt Islam). zanaadiq (plural of zindiiq) are known to adamantly and obstinately defend and propagate their beliefs of kufr and seize every opportunity to oppose and show antagonism to well established principles of Islam based on the Quran, hadiith and ijma’ of Muslim scholars; and the fuqahaa state that zanaadiq are the absolute worst forms of kafirs, just like the munaafiqiin, for both these people claim Islam but their role is that of the enemy within.
+In fiqh, he enjoys the same status as a munaafiq in religion (a hypocrite who knowingly is a kafir, but pretends to be a Muslim on the outside only to deceive Muslims and hurt Islam). zanaadiiq (plural of zindiiq) are known to adamantly and obstinately defend and propagate their beliefs of kufr and seize every opportunity to oppose and show antagonism to well established principles of Islam based on the Quran, hadiith and ijma’ of Muslim scholars; and the fuqahaa state that zanaadiiq are the absolute worst forms of kafirs, just like the munaafiqiin, for both these people claim Islam but their role is that of the enemy within.
 May Allah destroy them.
 Aameen.